Alvin76/Minesweeper-OOD-class/README.md

 no GUI

-we are going to use a 2 dimensional array
+we are going to use a 2 dimensional array Paul Tutt

 what properity of the cells
   x,y location